agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

 ## Project: Deploying a Simple API on AWS Using Terraform with GitLab CI/CD

+### Project Goal:
+Deploy a basic API using Docker containers on Amazon Web Services (AWS), utilizing Terraform for infrastructure setup and GitLab CI/CD for automated testing and deployment.

 ### Prerequisites:

 - AWS Account: Set up an AWS account if you haven't already.